 Dr Emma Woodward

-“Even if your family has not experienced as many lockdowns as some areas, the social, economic and psychological impacts over the coming months are uncertain.
+"Even if your family hasn't faced many lockdowns, the social, economic and psychological impacts are uncertain.
+The months ahead may bring further challenges.
 For many young people, it means that acquiring the skills for future independence remain in the balance."

 Dr Michael Carr-Gregg